opspawn/agentkit/examples/README.md

 ### 1. `ping_agent.py`

-*   **Purpose:** A very simple agent that registers itself and listens for incoming messages on a specified endpoint.
-It simply prints received messages.
-This demonstrates basic agent registration and receiving messages.
+*   **Purpose:** A very simple example demonstrating agent registration and sending a message to itself (which, with the dispatch logic added, will now likely fail unless the agent runs a server at its dummy endpoint). **See `responder_agent.py` and `requester_agent.py` for a working inter-agent communication example.**
 *   **How to Run:**
     1. Start the AgentKit API (see Prerequisites).
     2. Run the agent script:
         ```bash
         python examples/ping_agent.py
         ```
-    3. You can then send messages to this agent using the AgentKit CLI or SDK (targeting the agent ID printed by the script).
+    3. The script sends a message to itself.
+The API will attempt to dispatch this message to the agent's registered `contactEndpoint`.

 ### 2. `tool_user_agent.py`